Halv27/kottans-frontend/README.md

 </details>

 As I have already written, Git and Github were completely new to me.
 This part of the course was quite difficult for me and I spent quite a lot of time to complete it and in order to understand some things, I watched and read additional information.
-Also I first went through the entire course on the Coursera 'Introduction to Git and GitHub' and only then sent the pull request and I think that this helped to make it.
+Also I first went through the entire course on the Coursera 'Introduction to Git and GitHub' and only then sent the pull request and I think this somehow helped to create it.

 ### Front-End Basics